History of St. Mary's College of Maryland: John Pendleton Kennedy

 In 1838, John Pendleton Kennedy, a Maryland author and politician who was a proponent of religious freedom and religious tolerance, as well as eventually being an opponent of slavery (although also criticized in later times for expressing some idyllic stereotypes about Southern plantation life, nevertheless), wrote a book entitled "Rob of the Bowl", which was a work of historical fiction that has set in colonial St. Mary's City, Maryland, and was a drama set against the backdrop of the struggle for religious freedom that occurred there.
 The book sparked discussions of the state's history that drew wide attention in Maryland at the time.
 Kennedy then tapped the increased public interest to campaign for erecting a monument to the memory of religious tolerance in St. Mary's City.

-Later on John Pendleton Kennedy was proposed as a vice-presidential running mate to Abraham Lincoln when Lincoln first sought the Presidency of the United States, although Pendleton was ultimately not selected.
+Later on, John Pendleton Kennedy was proposed as a vice-presidential running mate to Abraham Lincoln when Lincoln first sought the Presidency of the United States, although Pendleton was ultimately not selected.
 Pendleton became a forceful supporter of the Union during the Civil War, and he supported the passage of the Emancipation Proclamation.
-And then later, since the proclamation did not free Maryland slaves because the state was not in the confederacy, he helped to lead the effort to push for legislation in Maryland that ultimately ended slavery there in 1864.
+And then later, since the proclamation did not free Maryland slaves because the state was not in the confederacy, he helped to lead efforts to push for legislation in Maryland that ultimately ended slavery there in 1864.